-The GMB Experiment
+The Google Business Profile Experiment

 To test this hypothesis, we identified 72 locations of a national handyman service provider.
-Half of the locations (36) hide their business addresses on GMB while the other half (36) list an address.
-Next, we exported three months of organic search data from Google Analytics (March 2018 – May 2018) and compared organic sessions, organic lead forms and organic clicks-to-call that came in through Google My Business each month.
+Half of the locations (36) hide their business addresses on GBP while the other half (36) list an address.
+Next, we exported three months of organic search data from Google Analytics (March 2018 – May 2018) and compared organic sessions, organic lead forms and organic clicks-to-call that came in through Google Business Profile each month.

-Here’s are how the monthly averages compared:
+Here’s how the monthly averages compared: